Dead-Orbit/DEAD-ORBIT/gistfile1.md

           "inline": true
         },
         {
-          "name": "Use `\"inline\": true` parameter if you want to write fields in same line.", "value": "okay..."
+          "name": "Use `\"inline\": true` parameter, if you want to display fields in same line.", "value": "okay..."
         },
         {
           "name": "Thanks!",
-          "value": "You welcome :wink:"
+          "value": "You're welcome :wink:"
         }
       ],
       "thumbnail": {